 A semi or fully modular power supply is a power supply that allows for better cable management inside the case, as it allows only the cables that we will use in Cable Management to be connected to the power supply.
 The difference between semimodular and fully modular is in the possibility of decoupling or not decoupling all cables from the power supply.

 Semi-modular power supplies are those where some cables are connected to the internal circuit of the power supply without the possibility of being removed, such as the main 24-pin cable, the PCI and the 8-pin cable that powers the processor.
 However, the remaining cables can be removed and replaced as needed.

 Full-Modular power supplies are power supplies where you can remove all cables, without exception.
 Making handling and installation more convenient when managing cables.

-As it is a modular power supply, in addition to ensuring good computer aesthetics and good cable management, it also allows for better air circulation inside the case, which improves hardware cooling a little, and good cooling increases life. useful components.
+Modular sources, in addition to guaranteeing good aesthetics to the computer and good cable management, also allow for better air circulation inside the case.
+Good air circulation improves hardware cooling a bit, and good cooling increases the life of some components.

-Another advantage of this type of power supply is that it allows quick and easy access to internal peripherals, because due to the possibility of better cable management, it is easier to remove or install new peripherals.
+Another advantage of this type of source is that they allow quick and easy access to the internal peripherals, because due to the possibility of better Cable Management, it is easier to remove or install new peripherals.

 Modular source worth it?

 Yes, modular power supplies are worth it, as they allow a better organization of cables inside the computer, improving internal ventilation, this helps to reduce the temperature of components, increasing their useful life.
 This means that your hardware will stay working longer, which is an advantage when you want to sell to buy another one, or to keep the same components working longer.
 For these reasons, even if it’s more expensive, a modular power supply is worth it.

 Which power supply is better?
 Modular or semi-modular?